 Vinegar is a natural and cheap way to get rid of toilet smells or toilet repair.
 Simply pour it down the toilet, let it sit for 10 minutes, and then flush the toilet to rinse everything away.
 If this will not work then the toilet smells bad.

 To make your own toilet cleaner, mix 1 cup of vinegar and 2 cups of water in a bottle.
 Shake it up before each use to dissolve the baking soda that will have settled to the bottom.
 Cleaning your toilet is a great way to keep it smelling fresh and clean in simple words you will save the toilet from smelling (toilet smelling).
 Be sure to regularly scrub down your toilet bowl, especially if you have kids or pets that use the bathroom.

-Baking soda is an excellent way of removing odors.
+Baking soda is an excellent way of removing odours.
 Sprinkle it over the surface of the toilet, or better yet, pour some into your toilet scrubber and give it a good scrub.
-The baking soda will not only clean the toilet, but also remove any odors that might be lingering in it.
+The baking soda will not only clean the toilet but also remove any odours that might be lingering in it.

-Bleach can be used to clean a variety of surfaces, but it should never come in contact with metal or any other type of metal.
-Bleach also cannot be used on vinyl or linoleum because this may result in discoloration.
+The bleach can be used to clean a variety of surfaces, but it should never come in contact with metal or any other type of metal.
+Bleach also cannot be used on vinyl or linoleum because this may result in discolouration.